-• Challenger scallops, SCA 7
+Challenger scallops, SCA 7

+Stock Status

+Year of Most Recent Assessment 2014

+Assessment Runs Presented Marlborough Sounds:

+CAY estimated using two approaches.

+Yield also estimated using an agreed exploitation rate of 22%.

+Golden Bay and Tasman Bay:

+Estimates of biomass

+Reference Points Marlborough Sounds Target:

+Fishing mortality at or below $F{0.1}$ ($F{0.1} = 0.553 \text{ y}^{-1}$ or

+0.631 y^{-1} if $M = 0.4$ and 0.5 , respectively) or, at or below

+an exploitation rate of 22%

+No targets have been set for Golden Bay or Tasman Bay

+All Regions:
-Stock Status Year of Most Recent 2013 Assessment Assessment Runs Presented Two approaches to estimating CAY for Marlborough Sounds in 2013.
-Estimates of biomass for Golden Bay and Tasman Bay in 2012 (these areas were not surveyed in 2013).
-Reference Points Target: Fishing mortality at or below $F{0.1}$ for Marlborough Sounds ($F{0.1} = 0.553 \text{ y}^{-1}$ or 0.631 y -1 if $M = 0.4$ and 0.5, respectively).
-No targets have been set for Golden Bay or Tasman Bay; B{MSY} assumed Soft Limit: 20% B_0 Hard Limit: 10% B_0 Overfishing threshold: F{MSY} Status in relation to Target Likely (> 60%) to be below F{target} for Marlborough Sounds Very Unlikely ($< 10\%$) to be at or above the biomass target for Golden Bay or Tasman Bay Status in relation to Limits About as Likely as Not (40-60%) to be below the soft limit and Unlikely ($< 40\%$) to be below the hard limit for Marlborough Sounds Very Likely (> 90%) to be below the soft limit for Golden Bay and Tasman Bay Likely (> 60%) to be below the hard limit for Golden Bay and Tasman Bay Status in relation to Overfishing is Unlikely (< 40%) to be occurring for Overfishing Marlborough Sounds and Unknown for Golden Bay and Tasman Bay

-Recruited (scallops 90 mm or more shell length) mean (and C.V. of) biomass estimates (closed symbols with error bars joined by solid black line), TACC (solid red line), and reported landings (solid blue line) in t meatweight for the three regions of the fishery and the overall SCA 7 stock since 1959 (landings before 1977 from Golden and Tasman Bays were reported as combined values from the two bays, shown as a dotted blue line).
-CAY (using $F{0,1} = 0.553$) for the Marlborough Sounds since 1998 is also shown (dotted red line).
+Soft Limit: 20% B 0

+Hard Limit: $10\% B_0$ Overfishing threshold: F{MSY} or the equivalent exploitation rate Status in relation to Target Marlborough Sounds: About as Likely as Not (40-60%) to be at or below F{target} Golden/Tasman Bays: Very Unlikely ($< 40\%$) to be at or below F{target} Status in relation to Limits Marlborough Sounds: Unknown Golden/Tasman Bays: Very Likely (> 90%) to be below the soft limit Likely (> 60%) to be below the hard limit Status in relation to Overfishing Marlborough Sounds: About as Likely as Not (40-60%) to be occurring Golden Bay and Tasman Bay: Unknown, due to lack of information about recreational catch line), and reported landings (solid blue line) in t meatweight for the three regions of the fishery and the overall SCA 7 stock since 1959 (landings before 1977 from Golden and Tasman Bays were reported as combined values from the two bays, shown as a dotted blue line).
 Estimates of biomass from surveys before 1998 are not presented because the surveys did not cover the full extent of the SCA 7 fishery.
 Scale differs between plots.
-Note the fishery was closed for the 1981-82 and 1982- 83 scallop fishing years, and was subsequently managed under a rotationally enhanced regime.
+Note the fishery was closed for the 1981-82 and 1982-83 scallop fishing years.